eberkund/resume/resume.md

 *	**Software Consultant, Mero Technologies**

-	- Was the first technical hire for an early stage IoT startup
+	- I was the first technical hire for an early stage IoT startup
 	- I built their flagship product, a web dashboard for displaying data using Laravel and Vue
 	- Created tooling to improve business effeciency, including a sensor simulator/data generator using Go
 	- Screened candidate resumes, performed technical interviews and onboarded 3 full-time hires